 The Bureau of Indian Standards (BIS) has specified drinking water quality standards in India to provide safe drinking water to the people.
 It is pertinent that drinking water sources be tested at regular intervals and ensure that water is meeting the prescribed standards or not, if not, then, the extent of contamination/unacceptability and follows up required.

 Another guideline for water quality is prescribed by Ministry of Water Resources, Government of India in 2005.
 This is known as the Uniform Protocol for Water Quality Monitoring.
 The increasing risk of geogenic and anthropogenic contamination has led to necessitate the above.

-What is the drinking water quality?
-According to Central Ground Water Board, BIS (IS_10500 and revised module IS 10500:2012) has specifications in Uniform Drinking Water Quality Monitoring Protocol.
+According to the Central Ground Water Board, BIS (IS_10500 and revised module IS 10500:2012) has specifications in Uniform Drinking Water Quality Monitoring Protocol.
 This standard has two limits i.e. acceptable limits and permissible limits in the absence of an alternate source.
 If any parameter exceeds the limit, the water is considered unfit for human consumption.

 In broad terms, if the water is bacteriology contaminated (E-coli and viruses etc), or if chemical contamination exceeds maximum permissible limits, the BIS considers that water unfit for drinking.

 Together We Can offer the latest drinking water specifications as per the BIS.
 According to BIS 1500-2012 the acceptable limit of bacteria and other major contamination are as follows:

 (In the absence of an alternate source of water)